BruceEckel/hello-flask-websockets/README.md

    title="Flask powered"></a><br/>
 (With inspiration from [https://github.com/jamesward/hello-python-flask](https://github.com/jamesward/hello-python-flask))

 **Note**: this example is taken directly from [Miguel Grinberg's example](https://github.com/miguelgrinberg/Flask-SocketIO).
+It required slight adaptation (see notes).
 The goal was just to get it going, and then see if it could be launched on Heroku.

 -----------
 Some of the libraries involved here are only for Python 2.7, so you must first [install that version of Python](https://www.python.org/downloads/).